PRP IN GENEVA

 PRP in Geneva

-During a PRP session, a small amount of the patient's blood is collected and centrifuged to separate the plasma rich in platelets and growth factors.
+During a PRP session, a small amount of the patient’s blood is collected and centrifuged to obtain the platelet-rich plasma and growth factors.
+The PRP is injected using the mesotherapy technique.

 What's the Vampire lift ?

-The results of this procedure include stimulation of collagen production, improved skin texture, wrinkle reduction, and enhanced natural radiance.
-This technique is effective in making the skin look younger and more radiant.
-Thanks to its lasting effects and natural approach, the Vampire Lift has quickly become one of the most popular facial rejuvenation methods.
+This technique is effective in making the skin younger and brighter.
+Thanks to its long-lasting effects and its natural approach, the Vampire Lift has quickly become one of the preferred methods for facial rejuvenation.

 How does PRP work ?